About the Trust

 Chair | Sue Elliott

 Sue has had a long-term involvement in a wide variety of not-for- profit community-based organisations.
 She was a founding member of the Wellington Museums Trust running the City Gallery, Wellington Museum City & Sea, Cable Car Museum and establishing Capital E; and spent 10 years on the New Zealand International Festival of the Arts.
-Currently her trusteeships include: The chairmanship of the United Services Medals Trust; the Wellington Regional Stadium Trust; and the Bougainville Library Trust.
+Sue was also a founding trustee of the Wellington Regional Stadium Trust which designed, built, fundraised and marketed Wellington's stadium from 1994-2002.

 Sue along with Jenny Neligan (Bowen Galleries) initiated, and curated Changing Spaces a sculpture walk included in the Yr 2000 International Festival of the Arts.
 For the event they commissioned 15 sculptures that were placed along Wellington’s Waterfront during the International Festival of the Arts.